RohanNero/Ethereum-classroom/README.md

 [List of EIPs](https://eips.ethereum.org/all)

-## Token.sol
+## Token

-This contract showcases ERC20 by allowing you test using one for yourself!
+This folder showcases ERC20 by allowing you test using some for yourself!

+### Token.sol

+The main contract in the directory is `Token.sol`, it follows the EIP-20 guidelines perfectly!

+### RetroToken.sol

+This `Retro` contract is based upon Vitalik's first proposal for standardized currencies!

 #### Token Resources